 For whatever reason, a police officer happened to come down my street that morning.
 I initially believed someone called them, but I have no way of knowing.

-They asked me a few questions, but they were relatively kind in the process.
+They asked me a few questions, but they were kind in the process.
 They stopped me when I was in front of my house, and after telling him I was heading in, he went on about his day…you know, after making sure it was my house.

 It was a quick and harmless process…I never walked or ran in that neighborhood again.